Mariners vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.
+- The Mariners have played as the favorite in seven of their past 10 games and won five of those contests.

 - In their last 10 games with a total, the Mariners and their opponents have failed to hit the over six times.